 Duration-Based Scoring for Temperature Excursions

-In pharmaceutical cold chain operations, binary threshold alerts (pass/fail) are increasingly insufficient for regulatory compliance and asset preservation.
+Binary threshold alerts — pass/fail on instantaneous readings — are increasingly insufficient for regulatory compliance and asset preservation in pharmaceutical cold chain operations.
 Duration-Based Scoring for Temperature Excursions replaces rigid tripwires with a continuous risk quantification model that evaluates both the magnitude and temporal persistence of thermal deviations.
-For pharma operations teams, cold chain engineers, compliance officers, and Python automation builders, this methodology transforms raw telemetry into actionable risk intelligence, enabling proportional CAPA workflows, optimized inventory disposition, and defensible audit trails.
+This methodology transforms raw telemetry into actionable risk intelligence, enabling proportional CAPA workflows, optimized inventory disposition, and defensible audit trails.

 Regulatory Foundation: Proportionality and Auditability